scryptachain/scrypta-docs/scrypta-full-node/setup.md

 <br> In principle, these suggestions and procedures are valid for most other cryptocurrency.

-The **"Encrypt Wallet"** function, reachable from the **SETTINGS** menu, adds an additional level of security to the wallet, protecting the funds from fraudulent or incorrect submissions, or from other operations that could modify the ownership of the funds contained in the wallet (through the [dump of private keys](../scrypta-full-node/setup.html#dump-e-importazione-private-keys)) or other security operations.
+The **"Encrypt Wallet"** function, reachable from the **SETTINGS** menu, adds an additional level of security to the wallet, protecting the funds from fraudulent or incorrect submissions, or from other operations that could modify the ownership of the funds contained in the wallet, through the  [dump of private keys](../scrypta-full-node/setup.html#dump-and-import-private-keys) or other security operations.

 The encryption of the wallet is a very simple operation to carry out, however you have to be very careful.
 <br> To proceed with the encryption, from the **SETTINGS** > **ENCRYPT WALLET** menu a window will open as shown below: